-- The data principal shall where necessary, having regard to the purposes for which personal (1) data is being processed, subject to such conditions and in such manner as may be specified by regulations, have the right to- - (a) the correction of inaccurate or misleading personal data; - (b) the completion of incomplete personal data; - (c) the updating of personal data that is out-of-date; and - (d) processed. - (2) Where the data fiduciary receives a request under sub-section (1), and the data fiduciary does not agree with such correction, completion, updation or erasure having regard to the purposes of processing, such data fiduciary shall provide the data principal with adequate justification in writing for rejecting the application. - (3) Where the data principal is not satisfied with the justification provided by the data fiduciary under sub-section (2), the data principal may require that the data fiduciary take reasonable steps to indicate, alongside the relevant personal data, that the same is disputed by the data principal.
+- (1) The data principal shall where necessary, having regard to the purposes for which personal data is being processed, subject to such conditions and in such manner as may be specified by regulations, have the right to- - (a) the correction of inaccurate or misleading personal data; - (b) the completion of incomplete personal data; - (c) the updating of personal data that is out-of-date; and - (d) the erasure of personal data which is no longer necessary for the purpose for which it was processed. - (2) Where the data fiduciary receives a request under sub-section (1), and the data fiduciary does not agree with such correction, completion, updation or erasure having regard to the purposes of processing, such data fiduciary shall provide the data principal with adequate justification in writing for rejecting the application. - Where the data principal is not satisfied with the justification provided by the data fiduciary under sub-section (2), the data principal may require that the data fiduciary take reasonable steps to indicate, alongside the relevant personal data, that the same is disputed by the data principal.